0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Risks

-1. Shoulder Injuries: Overuse, improper form, or heavy weights in shoulder exercises can lead to injuries like strains, rotator cuff tears, or impingement.
+1. Shoulder Injuries: Overuse, improper form, or heavy weights in shoulder exercises can lead to injuries like strains, rotator cuff tears, or Impingement.

 2. Poor Posture: Weak shoulder muscles can contribute to poor posture, leading to musculoskeletal issues.